 1 Large Egg, 2 tsp Vanilla Extract, 1/2 tsp Almond Extract

-• Take a small spoonful of dough and roll it into a ball, then in separate bowls, roll it in either the red or green sanding sugar.
-Place the cookies roughly 1 – 1 1/2 inches apart on the cookie sheet.
-Once filled, take the bottom of a glass and gently push down onto the cookie to flatten a little.
+• Take a small spoonful of dough and roll it into a ball, then roll it in red or green sanding sugar.
+If you're planning to freeze the cookie dough, see the Notes section below.

-Red and Green Sanding Sugar
+Red and Green Sanding Sugars

 Video